 But there are a million promo items out there in every shape and size, for every budget.
 How do you know which giveaway will attract the most booth traffic?

 A functional item will always win out over a gimmick.
 While the gimmick might attract attendees, it’s not enough to keep them interested and even might adversely overshadow your actual product.
-When it comes to promo, think basic item and awesome branding design.
+When it comes to promo, think basic items and awesome branding/ design.

 Ever go to a sporting event where the t-shirt cannon is brought out?
 People lose their freaking minds!
 Even the XXXL dude who isn’t fitting into that medium shirt will tackle a toddler for the chance to snag one.
 According to the Advertising Specialty Institute (ASI), 58% of Americans own (and wear) promotional t-shirts.

 Average cost per item: Depending on your quantity and the number of printed colors, screen-printed shirts can be made for less than $10 a piece.
-Just make sure to get a range of unisex sizes.
-Don’t want to leave anyone out!
+Just make sure to get a range of unisex sizes for your next tech tradeshow.
+You don’t want to leave anyone out!

 2) Travel Mugs